-While the prognosis on surviving oral cancer that hasn’t spread to other parts of the body is usually above 80%, it’s important to visit your dentist twice yearly to assess your risk factors and get preventative care for your oral health.
+While the prognosis of surviving oral cancer that hasn’t spread to other parts of the body is usually above 80%, it’s important to visit your dentist twice yearly to assess your risk factors and get preventative care for your oral health.
 Even if you’re diligent about your dental checkups, symptoms of oral cancer can appear between routine appointments.
-Here are the four stages of oral cancer, and some tips for seeking treatment early, which can greatly improve your prognosis.
+Here are the four stages of oral cancer and some tips for seeking treatment early, which can greatly improve your prognosis.

 Stages I and II – Early

 Although no cancer is “mild,” stages I and II of mouth cancer typically yield a high survival rate if handled properly because the tumor is small and hasn’t spread to any lymph nodes.
 After your diagnosis, your doctor will discuss the best treatment options.
 Sometimes, in very early stages, radiation therapy can be used to treat cancer without requiring surgical removal of a tumor.
 Minor surgery may be required to remove a tumor, and this surgery and radiation therapy can be combined to increase the success rate of treatment.

 Early stages of oral cancer may appear with or without pain or discomfort.
 You may experience the following symptoms, which may indicate an oral problem.